YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TEXT, xxxx

-Run Time Information: YottaDB/GT.M uses this message with various accompanying text, xxxx, to expand on other errors.
+Run Time Information: YottaDB uses this message with various accompanying text, xxxx, to expand on other errors.

 Action: Examine the text and review any accompanying message(s).